-Trump Administration Pursues Country‑Specific Semiconductor Tariffs After Taiwan Deal
+Trump Administration Pursues Country‑Specific Semiconductor Tariff Deals Following Taiwan Agreement

 Updated (2 articles)

-U.S. Announces Separate Country‑by‑Country Chip Tariff Strategy The administration will negotiate individual tariff agreements with each trading partner rather than applying a single standard, a stance voiced after the Taiwan semiconductor pact was disclosed [1][2].
-Officials emphasized that the Taiwan deal serves as a reference point but will not dictate terms for other nations.
-This segmented approach signals a shift toward tailored trade measures in the high‑tech sector.
+U.S. Announces Separate Tariff Negotiations for Each Country The administration will negotiate individual semiconductor tariff agreements rather than a single global rule, a stance voiced after the U.S.–Taiwan chip‑tariff pact was disclosed [1][2].
+Officials emphasized that the Taiwan deal “should not automatically set a standard for other nations.”
+This segmented approach signals a shift toward country‑by‑country trade policy in the high‑tech sector.

-Taiwan‑U.S. Pact Grants Expanded Duty‑Free Import Limits Taiwanese firms constructing new U.S. semiconductor capacity may import up to 2.5 times their planned output without sectoral duties during the build‑out phase, and once projects are completed they can import 1.5 times the new production capacity duty‑free [1][2].
-The provisions aim to accelerate U.S. chip investment while shielding early‑stage imports from tariffs.
-The fact sheet released by the Commerce Department outlines these thresholds as core elements of the bilateral agreement.
+Taiwan‑U.S. Chip Deal Grants Expanded Duty‑Free Import Limits Under the bilateral agreement, Taiwanese firms constructing new U.S. semiconductor capacity may import up to 2.5 times their planned output without sectoral duties during construction, and up to 1.5 times after project completion [1][2].
+The provision aims to accelerate U.S. chip production by easing import costs for equipment and components tied to new facilities.
+The fact sheet released by the Commerce Department outlines these thresholds as central to the pact.

-Trump Signs 25% Tariff on AI‑Related Semiconductors President Trump signed a proclamation imposing a 25 percent tariff on selected artificial‑intelligence chips entering the United States and on those subsequently re‑exported [1][2].
-The measure invokes Section 232 of the Trade Expansion Act, framing the chips as a national‑security concern.
-The White House indicated that broader semiconductor duties could follow this initial action.
+Trump Signs 25% Tariff on AI‑Related Semiconductors President Trump issued a proclamation imposing a 25 percent tariff on selected artificial‑intelligence semiconductors imported into the United States and subsequently re‑exported [1][2].
+The move invokes Section 232 of the Trade Expansion Act of 1962, framing the tariffs as a national‑security measure.
+The White House indicated that broader duties on additional semiconductor products could follow.

 -

-Yonhap: Trump administration seeks separate semiconductor tariff deals with individual countries after Taiwan pact – Details the U.S. plan for country‑specific agreements, outlines Taiwan‑U.S. duty‑free import ratios, notes the 25 % AI chip tariff, and records South Korea’s limited‑impact assessment and warning of possible second‑stage tariffs .
+Yonhap : Trump administration seeks separate semiconductor tariff deals with individual countries after Taiwan pact – Details the U.S. plan for country‑specific agreements, outlines Taiwan‑U.S. duty‑free import ratios, notes the 25 % AI chip tariff, and highlights South Korea’s limited‑impact assessment and warning of possible second‑stage tariffs .

 -

-Yonhap: U.S. to pursue separate tariffs by country on semiconductors – Reports the same strategy of individualized tariffs, repeats the Taiwan pact terms, mentions the 25 % AI chip levy, and cites the use of Section 232 authority to justify the measures .
+Yonhap : U.S. to pursue separate tariffs by country on semiconductors – Reports the same separate‑deal strategy, repeats Taiwan deal terms, mentions the 25 % AI tariff and its basis in Section 232, and raises questions about a broader standard for other nations .

 Timeline

-Jan 15, 2026 – President Trump signs a proclamation imposing a 25 % tariff on artificial‑intelligence semiconductors imported into the United States and subsequently re‑exported, marking the first major AI‑chip duty under his administration [1][2].
+Jan 15, 2026 – President Trump signs a proclamation imposing a 25 percent tariff on certain artificial‑intelligence semiconductors imported into the United States and later re‑exported, invoking Section 232 of the Trade Expansion Act and signaling that broader semiconductor duties may follow[1][2].

-Jan 16, 2026 – A senior U.S. official announces that the administration will negotiate separate semiconductor tariff agreements with individual countries, stressing that the newly‑signed Taiwan pact does not set a universal standard [2].
+Jan 16, 2026 – A senior U.S. administration official tells reporters that Washington will negotiate “separate” semiconductor tariff agreements with individual countries, stressing that the newly announced U.S.–Taiwan chip‑levy pact “should not automatically set a standard for other nations”[2].

-Jan 16, 2026 – The Commerce Department releases a fact sheet outlining the Taiwan‑U.S. chip‑tariff terms: Taiwanese firms building new U.S. capacity may import up to 2.5 × their planned output duty‑free during construction, and firms with completed projects may import 1.5 × their new U.S. capacity duty‑free [1][2].
+Jan 16, 2026 – The Commerce Department releases a fact sheet detailing the U.S.–Taiwan chip‑tariff terms: Taiwanese firms building new U.S. capacity may import up to 2.5 times their planned output duty‑free during construction, and firms with completed projects may import 1.5 times their new U.S. production capacity duty‑free[2].